devansong/ANFO_parasite_23/README.md

-data_MERGED.csv contain all raw data For_CRF_Binomial.csv are raw data with dependent variables converted to presence/absence For_CRF_Poisson.csv are raw data with dependent variables converted to integers
+data_MERGED.csv contain all raw data For_CRF_Binomial.csv are raw data with dependent variables converted to presence/absence For_CRF_Poisson.csv are raw data with dependent variables converted to integers R documents labeled 1_ to 4_ should be run in order